 f) Duplicate and phase rotation: Duplicate HE-SIG-B OFDM symbols as described in 27.3.11.8.5 (Encoding and modulation).
 Apply the appropriate phase rotation for each 20 MHz subchannel as described in 27.3.10 (Mathematical description of signals) and 21.3.7.5 (Definition of tone rotation).

-g) CSD: Apply CSD for each transmit chain and frequency segment as described in 27.3.11.2.1 (Cyclic shift f or pre-HE modulated fields).
+g) IDFT: Compute the inverse Fourier transform.

-h) IDFT: Compute the inverse Fourier transform. (#24241)
+h) Apply CSD per chain for each transmit chain and frequency segment as described in 27.3.11.2.1 (Cyclic shift for pre-HE modulated fields). (#24241)

 i) Insert GI and apply windowing: Prepend a GI (TGI,Pre-HE) and apply windowing as described in 27.3.10 (Mathematical description of signals).